arista-eosplus/puppet-eos/guide/troubleshooting.rst

 Introduction
 ------------

 The Puppet-EOS module is developed by Arista EOS+ CS and supported by the Arista EOS+ community.
 Support for the module as well as using Puppet with Arista EOS nodes is provided on a best effort basis by the Arista EOS+ CS team and the community.
-Support for the puppet-enterprise agent extension is provided by PuppetLabs.
+Support for the puppet-enterprise agent extension is provided by Puppet.

 For customers looking for a premium level of support, please contact your local Arista account team or email `eosplus@arista.com <mailto://eosplus@arista.com>`_ for assistance.